-We generated net income for the three months ended March 31, 2011 due primarily to recognition into revenue of a portion of the upfront payment received under our TC-5214 agreement with AstraZeneca and the remaining \$18.4 million in payments received from GlaxoSmithKline not previously recognized.
+We generated net income for the six months ended June 30, 2011 due primarily to recognition into revenue of a portion of the upfront payment received under our TC-5214 agreement with AstraZeneca and the remaining \$18.4 million in payments received from GlaxoSmithKline unrecognized as of the time we received notice of termination of the agreement.
 We have also generated net income for some other periods due primarily to recognition into revenue of a portion of the upfront payment received under our TC-5214 agreement with AstraZeneca or to the achievement of a single milestone event related to AZD3480 under our cognitive disorders agreement with AstraZeneca.
 Except for these periods, we have not been profitable and we may incur losses in future periods as our clinical-stage and preclinical product candidates advance into later-stage development and as we progress our programs, invest in additional product opportunities and grow our business.
-As of March 31, 2011, we had an accumulated deficit of \$205.8 million.
+As of June 30, 2011, we had an accumulated deficit of \$208.1 million.
 Clinical trials and preclinical studies are time-consuming, expensive and may never yield a product that will generate revenue.